strimzi/proposals/075-auto-rebalancing-cluster-scaling.md

 The following flow is triggered when the user increases the `replicas` field within a `Kafka` or `KafkaNodePool` custom resource in order to scale up the cluster by adding more brokers.

-1. On the **1st** reconciliation (scaling up is requested, executed with newly added brokers running and rebalancing starts):
+* On the **1st** reconciliation (scaling up is requested, executed with newly added brokers running and rebalancing starts):
    * the `podSet()` method triggers the scaling up which happens through the current reconciliation with the newly added brokers being ready.
-   * the `KafkaAutorebalancingReconciler().reconcile()` checks that there is no rebalancing already running because of a scale down requested at the same time.
+   * the `KafkaAutoRebalancingReconciler.reconcile()` checks that there is no rebalancing already running because of a scale down requested at the same time.
    It's done by looking at the `Kafka.status.autoRebalance.state` which could be at `RebalancingOnScaleDown`.
    In this case, the rebalancing on scale up will be postponed to a future reconciliation.
    Otherwise, it gets the brokers' IDs added to the cluster via the `KafkaCluster.addedNodes()` which returns a non empty list.
    Because the `Kafka.status.autoRebalance.state` doesn't exist or it's `Ready` (from a previous auto-rebalancing), it's a new operation.
    A new `KafkaRebalance` custom resource is created, with the `strimzi.io/rebalance-auto-approval: true` annotation, and the `Kafka.status.autoRebalance.state` is updated with the `RebalancingOnScaleUp` value and the `Kafka.status.autoRebalance.modes.brokers` with the brokers' IDs for the `add-brokers` mode.
-2. From the **2nd** to the **(N-1)th** reconciliation (rebalancing is going on, checks when it's done):
+* From the **2nd** to the **(N-1)th** reconciliation (rebalancing is going on, checks when it's done):
    * the `podSet()` does nothing because no new brokers are added this time.
-   * the `KafkaAutorebalancingReconciler().reconcile()` has to check the status of the rebalancing by looking at the corresponding `KafkaRebalance` custom resource status which will move through `ProposalPending`, `ProposalReady` to `Rebalancing` (with auto-approval).
+   * the `KafkaAutoRebalancingReconciler.reconcile()` has to check the status of the rebalancing by looking at the corresponding `KafkaRebalance` custom resource status which will move through `ProposalPending`, `ProposalReady` to `Rebalancing` (with auto-approval).
    The rebalancing status is reflected into the `Kafka.status.autoRebalance.state` field leaving the `RebalancingOnScaleUp` value.
-3. On the **Nth** reconciliation (rebalancing is done):
+* On the **Nth** reconciliation (rebalancing is done):
    * the `podSet()` does nothing because no new brokers are added this time.
-   * the `KafkaAutorebalancingReconciler().reconcile()` detects that the `KafkaRebalance` custom resource status reports the `Ready` state (so the rebalancing is completed).
+   * the `KafkaAutoRebalancingReconciler.reconcile()` detects that the `KafkaRebalance` custom resource status reports the `Ready` state (so the rebalancing is completed).
    The end of rebalancing is reflected into the `Kafka.status.autoRebalance.state` field and the `KafkaRebalance` is deleted.

 Because the rebalancing runs across several reconciliations, different scenarios could happen even taking into account operator restarts:

 * the `KafkaCluster.addedNodes()` list is empty:
   * the `Kafka.status.autoRebalance.state` is at `RebalancingOnScaleUp`.
   It's the normal flow, so just checking the rebalancing state.
   * the `Kafka.status.autoRebalance.state` doesn't exist or it's `Ready`.
   It means no scale up requested.
 Nothing to do in terms of rebalancing.
-* the `KafkaCluster.addNodes()` list is not empty:
+* the `KafkaCluster.addedNodes()` list is not empty:
   * the `Kafka.status.autoRebalance.state` doesn't exist or it's `Ready`.
   It's the normal flow, a new rebalance has to start.
   * the `Kafka.status.autoRebalance.state` is at `RebalancingOnScaleUp`.
   The newly added brokers' IDs are compared with the one in the `Kafka.status.autoRebalance.modes.brokers` field.
   If they are equal, nothing to do (even if this situation should not be possible).
   If they are different, the user could have asked for another scale up right after a previous one.
   The operator has to stop the current rebalancing, by applying the `strimzi.io/rebalance: stop` annotation on the corresponding `KafkaRebalance` custom resource, and start a new rebalancing, by applying the `strimzi.io/rebalance: refresh` annotation, with a consistent list of brokers defined by the multiple requested scales up.

 During the above flow, errors can happen after the scaling up: